 George Washington leaves Mount Vernon to be inaugurated as first president of the United States on April 30th in New York City.
 His wife is very unhappy about the situation.

-Martha Washington and her youngest grandchildren, Nelly and Washy, set off from Mount Vernon on May 16th, accompanied by George Washington’s nephew, Robert Lewis, and arrive in New York on the 28th.
+Martha Washington and her youngest grandchildren, Nelly and Washy, accompanied by George Washington’s nephew, Robert Lewis, set off from Mount Vernon on May 16th.
+They arrive in New York on the 28th.
 In New York, the First Family initially makes their home at #3 Cherry Street, which has been rented for them by Congress.